Benton County sheriff’s detective involved in shooting identified

 BENTONVILLE -- Vector Xiong, a Benton County Sheriff's Office detective, was identified by the office Monday as the detective who fatally shot a Decatur man Saturday.

-Xiong is on paid administrative leave while the Arkansas State Police investigate the shooting, according to Lt.
-Shannon Jenkins, the spokeswoman for the Benton County Sheriff's Office.
+Xiong is on paid administrative leave while the Arkansas State Police investigates the shooting, according to Lt.
+Shannon Jenkins, the spokeswoman for the Sheriff's Office.

+Xiong has worked with the Sheriff's Office since March 16, 2015, Jenkins said.

 Sheriff's Office deputies were called to 22891 Falling Springs Road shortly before noon Saturday after a resident reported gunfire being heard on Nelson Amos' property, according to a news release from the State Police.